jamesdpli/terminal_commands_cheat_sheet/terminal_cheatsheet.md

 # Useful Terminal Commands

- ### The terminal can be used as an alternative from the graphical interface in order to move through files
+ ### Terminals, also known as command lines or consoles, allow us to accomplish and automate tasks on a computer without the use of a graphical user interface.

  - `cd` allows you to change directory
  - `cd ..` goes up a directory